-- Y If you plan to activate Thoroughbred Basic now, please refer to Chapter 7.
+- Y If you plan to activate Thoroughbred Basic now, please refer to How to Get an Activation Key in this manual.
 In most cases, you will want to wait until you finish this task. - N You do not want to enter the Activation Key now.
 You can finish modifying the terminal definition before you activate Thoroughbred Basic.